bart7449/lecture2021a/README.md

 - Some papers in a reading list will be reviewed and presented by students
 ## Logistics
 - All course announcements take place though this page.
 Please check this page frequently.
+### Colass components
+- This course has the following components:
+- - in-class lecture

 ## Syllabus
 |Event|Date|In-class lecture|Materials and Assignments|